gongyuhua/faqnew/README.md

 User Story

-1. A user can register and login his own accounts.
+1. A user can register and login his own account.
 2. A user can create and edit his profile.
-3. A user can create, edit and delete questions.
+3. A user can create, view,edit and delete questions.
-4. A user can create, edit and delete answers.
+4. A user can create, view,edit and delete answers.
 5. Recent added users will be available when new user register his account.